 High energy radiations are used to kill cancerous cells during radiation therapy for prostate cancer.
 Radiation can be delivered via an external machine (external radiotherapy) or by surgically placing small radioactive pellets in the prostate gland (brachytherapy).

-Hormone therapy, also called androgen suppression therapy, reduces the levels of male sex hormones (androgens), which nourish prostate cancer cells.
-Prostate cancer hormone therapy shrinks prostate cancer and is usually combined with surgery and radiotherapy.
+Hormone therapy, also called androgen suppression therapy, reduces the levels of male sex hormones (androgens), which nourish the abnormal cells.
+Prostate cancer hormone therapy shrinks cancer and is usually combined with surgery and radiotherapy.

 Chemotherapy uses anti-cancer drugs injected intravenously or administered orally, which then enter the bloodstream and reach and destroy rapidly growing cancer cells.

-Immunotherapy treatment is used to treat advanced prostate cancer, which uses a specific protein to enhance the patient's immune system cells' ability to target and destroy prostate cancer cells.
+Immunotherapy treatment is used to treat advanced prostate cancer, which uses a specific protein to enhance the patient's immune system cells' ability to target and destroy abnormal cells.

 For a definitive diagnosis of prostate cancer, various methods are used after the initial screening.
 Your primary health care provider may refer you to a prostate cancer surgeon for further screening and testing for an accurate diagnosis.